phetsims/energy-skate-park/doc/implementation-notes.md

 interactive (see Tracks section below).
 EnergySkateParkTrackSetModel is an EnergySkateParkModel with a set of premade tracks that cannot be as freely customized.
 Subtypes of this model generally add a set of premade Tracks.
 The frequently reused tracks can be found in PremadeTracks.

-EnergySkateParkSaveSampleModel is a model which saves samples of SkaterState data in SkaterSamples to be presented in some way to the user.
+EnergySkateParkSaveSampleModel is a model which saves samples of SkaterState data in EnergySkateParkDataSamples to be presented in some way to the user.

 ### Tracks
 Tracks are composed of ControlPoint and cubic splines which create the shape between them.
 The algorithm for interpolation is borrowed from a library called [numericjs](http://www.numericjs.com/),